 The Generator Depot sector of Lightbourne Marine was established in 1985 when it further diversified by becoming the official distributor of Kohler Power Systems for the Bahamas.
 A superior product at competitive pricing, personal service, timely spare parts management, and experienced factory trained service technicians have made Lightbourne Marine a major force in the generator business.
 See Rachel or Jane Lightbourne for quotes, information and prices.

 Another unmistakeable fact about Rachel; she was born to fish.
-She is the International Game Fishing Association representative for Nassau, puts on the Annual Lightbourne Marine Wahoo Challenge, a widely anticipated offshore, high speed, trolling tournament held each winter, now in its eighth year, and she is a strong advocate for conserving our marine resources for the future.
+She is the International Game Fishing Association representative for Nassau, puts on the Annual Lightbourne Marine Wahoo Challenge, a widely anticipated offshore, high speed, trolling tournament held each winter, now in its ninth year, and she is a strong advocate for conserving our marine resources for the future.
 If you want the inside scoop on all things fishing, what's hot and where the fish are biting Rachel is one to see.